tbrowder/Raku-Advent/advent2022/tbrowder.md

 The final product of a real-world test of the Markdown-to-PDF work flow is a present from Santa to all the Raku-using folks around the world: a PDF version of the two-part article from Tony O'Dell (AKA @tony-o) for creating an Apache website with Jonathon's Raku `Cro` libraries!

-Santa's present to you: 🎀 an-apache-cro-web-server.pdf 🎀
+Santa's 2022 PDF present to you: 🎀 an-apache-cro-web-server.pdf 🎀

 (See the original posts at [Part1](https://deathbykeystroke.com/articles/20220224-building-a-cro-app-part-1.html) and [Part2](https://deathbykeystroke.com/articles/20220923-building-a-cro-app-part-b.html).)
-See the PDF document at [An Apache/Cro Web Server](https://github.com/tbrowder/raku-advent-extras/blob/master/2022/an-apache-cro-web-server.pdf).
+See the PDF document at [An Apache/Cro Web Server](https://github.com/tbrowder/Raku-Advent/blob/master/advent2022/code/an-apache-cro-web-server.pdf).

 Santa's Epilogue
 ----------------